Exdenta/SpaceSuperResolution/docs/DatasetPreparation.md

 It is recommended to symlink the dataset root to `datasets` with the command `ln -s xxx yyy`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

-### DIV2K

-[DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) is a widely-used dataset in image super-resolution.
-In many research works, a MATLAB bicubic downsampling kernel is assumed.
-It may not be practical because the MATLAB bicubic downsampling kernel is not a good approximation for the implicit degradation kernels in real-world scenarios.
-And there is another topic named *blind restoration* that deals with this gap.

 **Preparation Steps**

 1. Download the datasets from the [official DIV2K website](https://data.vision.ee.ethz.ch/cvl/DIV2K/).<br>